• Home

-Choose the miter saw that’s best for you, then get clean, on-the-money results using these tips and techniques.
+Choose the best miter saw for you, then get clean, on-the-money results using these tips and techniques.

-Miter saws help you do a lot more than simply cut boards to length.
-With one you can make clean and accurate angle cuts past 45°, making them the perfect tool for cutting miters in everything from interior trim to picture frames to structural framing.
-In this article you’ll learn five great secrets to making better miter saw cuts.
-But first, let’s look at the three types of miter saws to determine which one best suits your needs.
+Miter saws help you do much more than simply cutting boards to length.
+With one, you can make clean and accurate angle cuts past 45°, making them the perfect tool for cutting miters in everything from interior trim to picture frames to structural framing.
+In this article, you’ll learn five secrets to making better miter saw cuts.
+But first, let’s look at the three types of miter saws to determine which best suits your needs.

 Types of Miter Saws

-There are three types of miter saws: conventional miter saw, compound miter saw, and sliding compound miter saws.
+There are three miter saws: conventional, compound, and sliding compound miter saws.
 We’ll break it down a bit more for you:

 Conventional Miter Saw